PythonLinks/Mecrisp-Ice/docs/source/e4thcom.rst

 ``sudo ./e4thcom -d ttyACM1 -b B115200 --hdm -t mecrisp-qs``

 The next is to not overwhelm the memory.
 The Mecrisp Ice 16 bit single port RAM version assumes 8K words of memory.
 The newer Ice40Up5K has even less block RAM.
-Rhere are only 30, not 32 block RAMs, so that you only have 7680 words of memory.
+There are only 30, not 32 block RAMs, so that you only have 7680 words of memory.
 So if your test suites crash, then try ``here .`` to make sure that you are not past the 8K word limit.
 Then shrink down the program you are uploading.